Marina Pisklakova-Parker

-Marina Pisklakova-Parker is a Russian women's rights activist and author.
-She is the first person to establish a women's crisis center to help victims of domestic violence in Russia.
+Marina Pisklakova-Parker is a women's rights activist and author.
+She is the first person to establish a women's crisis line to help victims of domestic violence in Russia.

 Education and career

 Pisklakova studied aeronautical engineering at Moscow Aviation Institute.
 She obtained a doctoral degree in Sociology from the Russian Presidential Academy of National Economy and Public Administration.
 While conducting research at the academy's Institute for Socio-Economic Studies of the Population, she came across a survey response from a woman describing maltreatment from her husband.
 Pisklakova was disturbed and called the center's director, who called it a case of domestic violence, which is a foreign term with no equivalent translation in Russian.

 Not long after, while accompanying her child to school, Pisklakova ran into a mother with a bruised and swollen face.
 She inquired about it but the woman refused to answer.
 A few days later, the woman phoned Pisklakova and told her that his husband had struck her face with a shoe's heel for not stitching a button that had fallen off his suit quickly enough.
 Pisklakova asked the woman to leave her husband but she responded she had nowhere to go.

 Pisklakova decided to call the police to report the case.
 The authorities responded that it was a private matter and they could not interfere.
 Pisklakova sought for agencies and found out there were no institutions that addressed victims of domestic violence in Russia.
 She took the matter to her hands and contacted the head of a women's crisis center in Sweden.
 The director guided and trained Pisklakova on how to establish the first women's crisis center in Russia.